-Canon 1D versus Canon 7D II
+Canon 1D vs 7D Mark II

-The Canon EOS-1D and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (7D Mark II) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 7D Mark II provides 20 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (32 percent) than the Canon 1D.
 Moreover, the 7D Mark II is substantially lighter (43 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.